umbraco/UmbracoDocs/Umbraco-Cloud/Frequently-Asked-Questions/index.md

 ### Does Umbraco Cloud support custom certificates?

 Yes.
-Pro and Dedicated Cloud Plans can add custom certificates for each of their custom hostnames in order to override the certificates that are provided by Umbraco Cloud by default.
+Pro and Enterprise Plans can add custom certificates for each of their custom hostnames in order to override the certificates that are provided by Umbraco Cloud by default.

 ### Does Umbraco Cloud support http/2?